TheodoreEhrenborg/tiny_stories_sae/docs/src/steering.md

 </details>

+I looked at more generations with feature 2, and "dinner" appears often.
+I'm uncertain if this is coincidence or if there is an explanation (whereas for feature 6 below, I found an explanation).

 ## Feature 6

+In the top 10 examples (ranked by strength of activation) from the TinyStories validation set, feature 6 only activated on "fire" (or more weakly on "firemen").
+And yet these generations aren't related to fire at all:

 > Once upon a time, there was an ignorant driver.
 One day, the cars that was traveling quickly, and so did a terrible crash.
 The lights went so quick
 > ly, that was very loud.